wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 <img align="right" alt="kubernetes-logo-125x134-15499.png" src="https://user-images.githubusercontent.com/300046/33524448-ca1d7e30-d7da-11e7-9358-45845910198c.png">
 <a target="_blank" href="https://cloudplatform.googleblog.com/2016/07/from-Google-to-the-world-the-Kubernetes-origin-story.html">This blog</a> and
 <a target="_blank" href="http://softwareengineeringdaily.com/2016/07/20/kubernetes-origins-with-craig-mcluckie/">podcast</a>
-revealed that the predecessor to Kubernetes was called <a target="_blank" href="https://ai.google/research/pubs/pub43438">"The Borg"</a> becuase initial developers were fans of the "Star Trek Next Generation" TV series.
+revealed that the predecessor to Kubernetes was the "Project 7" which built <a target="_blank" href="https://ai.google/research/pubs/pub43438">"The Borg"</a> becuase initial developers were fans of the "Star Trek Next Generation" TV series.
 In the series, the "Borg" society <a target="_blank" href="https://www.merriam-webster.com/dictionary/subsume">subsumes</a> all  civilizations it encounters into its "collective".
 The logo for Kubernetes inside the 6 sided hexagons representing each Google service has 7 sides.
-This is because a beloved character in the TV series, played by the curvacious Jeri Ryan, is a converted Borg called <a target="_blank" href="https://en.wikipedia.org/wiki/Seven_of_Nine">"7 of 9"</a>.
+This is because a beloved character in the TV series played by <a target="_blank" href="https://www.imdb.com/name/nm0005394/?ref_=nv_sr_srsg_0">Jeri Ryan</a>) is a converted Borg called <a target="_blank" href="https://en.wikipedia.org/wiki/Seven_of_Nine">"7 of 9"</a>.
 See <a target="_blank" href="https://blog.risingstack.com/the-history-of-kubernetes">Timeline of Kubernetes</a>

 <a target="_blank" href="https://github.com/kubernetes/community/tree/master/icons/png/resources/labeled">The Kubernetes community repo</a> provides icon image files (resources) labeled and unlabeled, in png and svg formats in 128 and 256 pixels.